 God is pretty awesome.
 And he definitely has a sense of humor.
 So really, if you can, you should meet God halfway.

-I’ve been praying and praying that I find a good job, one that will help me pay off my debts and allow me to live a modest life.
-In South Africa, they know what that takes, especially in education.
+I’ve been praying and praying that I find a good job, one that will help me pay off my debts and allow me to live a modest life in a far-away country like South Africa, they know what that takes, especially in education.
 Nothing too fancy.
 I don’t aspire to be a millionaire or have lots of expensive, meaningless things.

 So I’ve been doing my part – applying to awesome-sounding jobs just knowing that this is the one for me.
 This is where God wants me to work.
 THIS is the opportunity he has for me.